 One strategy to combat this crowding is to grant inmates set to be released in the next 60 days an early release.
-In March alone, the state of California granted early release to 3,500 “non-violent” inmates.
+In March alone, according to USA Crime statistics the state of California granted early release to 3,500 “non-violent” inmates.
 To qualify for this exception, inmates must not be serving time for violent crimes, a sex offense, or any type of domestic violence.

 Additionally, as part of this program, officials are looking to identify which inmates will have homes and a support network upon their release.
 While releasing inmates helps reduce the number of individuals and crowds within the prison network, officials also understand that releasing inmates to the public who have nowhere to go may worsen the pandemic.
 Individuals with no homes to return to may become homeless or go to shelters, where they may pass the virus onto others unknowingly.
 Inmates released into the care of family or friends can self-quarantine and help prevent further spread of the virus.

 About Rahul Balaram

 Rahul Balaram is an experienced and dedicated attorney that has represented hundreds of clients.
 Mr. Balaram takes pride in ensuring his clients are aware of every aspect of their case and that their interests are presented with dignity, compassion, and competence.